CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 As you can probably imagine, scaling of the architecture described above should not be a problem.
 When it comes to extending for example the ISS Overview app for another ISS periphery, a new domain module can be easily added with some service modules etc.

-When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield tested Cosmonaut domain module with other necessary modules that are required.
+When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested Cosmonaut domain module with other necessary modules that are required.
 Development of the new app will become way more easier due to that.

-The knowledge of the software remains in one repository or one project where developers have access to and can learn from is also very beneficial.
+The knowledge of the software remains in one repository where developers have access to and can learn from is also very beneficial.

 There are of course some disadvantages as well.
 For example, onboarding new developers on such architecture might take a while, especially when there is already huge existing codebase.
-There, the pair programming comes into play.
-So as, proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.
+There, the pair programming comes into play so as proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.

 # Libraries on Apple's ecosystem